 Thank you for your interest in applying to UCLA for graduate studies.
 I generally take one or two Ph.D. students every year for my research group, but not any M.S. students.
 I typically look for students with backgrounds and interests in the broad area of embedded and cyber-physical systems for applications in IoT, ubiquitous and mobile computing, and pervasive sensing and control.
 Our interests are in problems related to making these systems learning-enabled, secure, privacy-aware, human-coupled, wirelessly-networked, and energy-efficient.
 Research in NESL takes a full-stack approach across all layers of systems including algorithms, applications, software, and hardware.

-I do take one or two students every year, and typically look for students with backgrounds and interests in embedded computing systems and computer communications and networking.
-However, note that I do not make the admissions decisions; they are made my the admissions committee.
-Please apply directly to the university and the department (see http://www.ee.ucla.edu/admissions/grad.htm).
-Due to large volume of applicants, the UCLA EE department normally considers applications only for a Fall quarter start.
+I admit students from the applicants to the CS Department and the ECE Department.
+However, please note that I do not make the admissions decisions personally; they are made by the admissions committees in the two departments.
+Please apply directly to the university and to the CS or the ECE department as appropriate.
+Due to a large volume of applicants, the UCLA CS and ECE departments normally consider applications only for a Fall quarter start.
 Please do not contact me about admissions questions or ask me to evaluate your application for admission or financial support.
 Applicants are notified of the admissions decisions by the departments, and you can contact the Student Affairs Officer of the concerned department if you have specific questions concerning the application process.

-Depending on mutual research collaboration interest we occasionally host faculty visitors from other top universities on sabbatical leave, but are unable to provide any funds towards such visits.
+Depending on mutual research collaboration interest, we occasionally host faculty visitors from other top universities on sabbatical leave, but are unable to provide any funds towards such visits.